1971Merlin/TMON/README.md

 The 2000 represents the CURRENT ADDRESS in HEX.
 Many commands default to their actions interacting with memory at this address.
 The CURRENT ADDRESS changes as you interact with TMON e.g. inputting code and data, and can be set by the ADDR command.

-If you get lost, try entering ? to be reminded about the availalbe commands.
+If you get lost, try entering ? to be reminded about the available commands.

+Invalid inputs are typically ignored, and results in the user simply being returned to the command prompt.

+The maximum command length is 40 characters, however presently the longest valid command possible is 9 characters in length.

 ## Available Commands

 ### Help commands

-EXIT  - Quites to SCMON
+EXIT  - Quits TMON and returns you to SCMON

-HELP  - Help information
+HELP  - Displays some Helpfull information about how to use TMON

-? - List of commands
+? - Displays a List of TMON commands

-LIST - alias for HELP
+LIST - List is an alias for the HELP command

-CLS - clears the screen
+CLS - clears the terminal screen

 ### File Transfer commands